MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/create-custom-rbac-roles.md

 8. select **Apply** > **Next** to assign users and data sources.
 9. Select **Add assignments** and Enter the Assignment name.
-10. Under **data sources**, choose the data sources the assigned users will have Authorization permissions for.
+10. Under **data sources**, choose the data sources the assigned users will have Authorization permission for.
 11. In **Assigned users and groups** – choose the Azure Active Directory user groups or individual users to assign the role to, and select **Add**.
 12. Select **Next** to review and finish creating the role and then select **Submit**.